Part I - add Organisation Identifiers

 filter, with the remainder remaining unmatched.

-Once you're happy with the matches you can add a new column with the matched charity number in.
+Once you're happy with the matches you can add a new column with the matched Organisation Identifier in.

-To do this, use the arrow menu next to the column heading, and click Edit column > Add column based on this column...
+To do this, use the arrow menu next to the column heading, and click Reconcile > Add entity identifiers column...

-That's it for part one - hopefully you've now got a charity number for all the charities in your data.
-In the next part I'll take a look at using the charity number to add more details about the charity, like it's web address or latest income.
+That's it for part one - hopefully you've now got an organisation identifier for all the charities in your data.
+In the next part I'll take a look at using the organisation identifier to add more details about the charity, like it's web address or latest income.